 Side effects from Ocrevus can occur, although they aren’t common.
 In most cases, side effects that do occur are mild and go away with time.

 If you’d like to learn more about Ocrevus, speak with your doctor or pharmacist.
-They can help answer any questions you have about side effects from taking the drug.
+They can help answer any questions you have about side effects from this treatment.

 Disclaimer: Medical News Today has made every effort to make certain that all information is factually correct, comprehensive, and up to date.
 However, this article should not be used as a substitute for the knowledge and expertise of a licensed healthcare professional.
 You should always consult your doctor or another healthcare professional before taking any medication.
 The drug information contained herein is subject to change and is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 The absence of warnings or other information for a given drug does not indicate that the drug or drug combination is safe, effective, or appropriate for all patients or all specific uses.